muratk3n/thirdwave/en/README.md

 ---

 A lot of them lived through 60/70s, which were not silent times, but US still had some pizzazz, hadn't sold its soul yet.

-Then it became Brasil -- thanks to centrist Dems.
+Then it became Brasil.
+Sad.

 "@cwarzel